Julia Ward Howe: Writing

 She attended lectures, studied foreign languages, and wrote plays and dramas.
 Prior to her marriage, Howe had published essays on Goethe, Schiller and Lamartine in the New York Review and Theological Review.
 Her first volume of poetry, Passion-Flowers was published anonymously in 1853.
 The book collected personal poems and was written without the knowledge of her husband, who was then editing the Free Soil newspaper The Commonwealth.
 Her second anonymous collection, Words for the Hour, appeared in 1857.
 She went on to write plays such as Leonora, The World's Own, and Hippolytus.
 These works all contained allusions to her stultifying marriage.

 Unpublished during her lifetime but certainly part of her twenty-first century legacy is a fragmentary novel, The Hermaphrodite, assembled from manuscript fragments in Harvard's Houghton Library by Gary Williams and published in 2004 by the University of Nebraska Press.

 She went on trips including several for missions.
 In 1860, she published A Trip to Cuba, which told of her 1859 trip.
 It had generated outrage from William Lloyd Garrison, an abolitionist, for its derogatory view of Black people.
 Howe believed it was right to free the slaves but did not believe in racial equality.
 Several letters on High Newport society were published in the New York Tribune in 1860, as well.

-Howe's being a published author troubled her husband greatly, especially due to the fact that her poems many times had to do with critiques of women's roles as wives, her own marriage, and women's place in society.
+Howe being a published author troubled her husband greatly, especially because her poems often critiqued women's roles as wives, her own marriage, and women's place in society.
 Their marriage problems escalated to the point where they separated in 1852.
 Samuel, when he became her husband, had also taken complete control of her estate income.
-Upon her husband's death in 1876, she found that through a series of bad investments, most of her money had been lost.
+After her husband's death in 1876, she found that most of her money had been lost in his bad investments.

 Howe's writing and social activism were greatly shaped by her upbringing and married life.
-Much study has gone into her difficult marriage and how it influenced her work, both written and active.
+Much study has gone into her difficult marriage and how it influenced her work as a writer and an activist.